JJGonzo/JGonzo.github.io/index.md

 # About me

-Hello observers of my Github Page, Im a navy vet and Computer Information Systems Student.
+Hello observers of my Github Page, Im a navy vet and Computer Information Systems Student located in Central Wisconsin.
 Please have a look at what I've  been working on.

 ## Python